chantastic/reactpatterns/_posts/2016-08-17-render-callback.markdown

 date:   2016-08-17 17:27:00
 ---

-This a component that uses a Render callback.
-It does so a way that's not useful but it's good for illustration.
+Here's a component that uses a Render callback.
+It's not useful, but it's an easy illustration to start with.

 {% highlight ts %}
 const Width = ({ children }) => children(500)